developersCradle/java-advanced/README.md

 #### Additional stuff.

+- [ ] Chapters 1 and 7 for now.
+Related to interfaces!
 - [ ] At end of this course ask yourself, "Did you develop the intuition when to use **Java reflection**"!